Lorenz Böhler: Böhler's career during World War I

 Shortly after conscription Böhler wanted to work as a surgeon and so he did: From 1914 to 1916 he was working as a surgeon at the Divisions-Sanitäts-Anstalt Nr.
 8 der Tiroler Kaiserjäger and in August 1916 he became the leading surgeon at a military hospital for minor casualties in Bozen.

-Though he wasn't allowed to treat shot fractures he managed to get soldiers with broken bones and was able to treat them very successfully so he finally was allowed to treat them and the military hospital was expanded to a special station for bone fractures and renamed "Spezialabteilung für Knochenschussbrüche und Gelenkschüsse".
-There Lorenz Böhler was able to realize some of his most groundbreaking ideas: everything got specialized and standardized, records were kept for later (statistic) analyses, the most important information got written on the plaster and the patients got sorted according to their kind of physical injury, and those who were able to do some kind of work had to help at the military hospital.
+Initially, Böhler was not allowed to treat shot fractures, but he managed to get soldiers with broken bones and was able to treat them successfully.
+As a result, he was given permission to treat them, and the military hospital was expanded to a special station for bone fractures and renamed "Spezialabteilung für Knochenschussbrüche und Gelenkschüsse." ("Special department for bone shot fractures and joint shots.")

+Hajifaridipak he realized that some of his ideas, such as specialization and standardization of care, records kept for statistical analyses, documentation of information on the patient's plaster, and the patients were categorized according to their kind of physical injury.
+Patients who were able to contribute were required to do so at the military hospital..

 Böhler had seen the chaos in other military hospitals where patients were lying higgledy-piggledy which of course caused difficulties in treating them.

 For a short time in 1918 Böhler was in Italian war captivity and had to work as an advisory surgeon for Italian military hospitals.